sanders41/python-project-generator/README.md

   Choosing application will create `main.py` and `__main__.py` files.
 Choosing library will omit these files.

+- Async Project

+  Selecting yes for this option will add [pytest-asyncio](https://github.com/pytest-dev/pytest-asyncio) to the dev dependencies.
+Additionally if the project is an application the `main` function will be maid async.

 - Max Line Length

   This controls how long the ruff formatter will use for line wrapping.